Asaye/react-native-system-applications/docs/bluetooth.md

 # Bluetooth

-<p style = "text-align: justify">This module is used to change or obtain the current bluetooth state of the device.
-The module is accessed by calling the bluetooth module via <code>Sysapps.bluetooth</code>.</p>
+<p style = "text-align: justify">This module is used to change or obtain the current bluetooth state of the device.</p>

 ## Functions